ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr iam-policies-enable`
 {: #bx_cr_iam_policies_enable}

 If you are using IAM authentication, this command enables fine-grained authorization.
-For more information, see [Managing user access with Identity and Access Management](/docs/Registry?topic=registry-iam#iam) and [Defining user access role policies](/docs/Registry?topic=registry-user#user).
+For more information, see [Managing access for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=registry-iam#iam) and [Defining user access role policies](/docs/Registry?topic=registry-user#user).

 ```
 ibmcloud cr iam-policies-enable